neajul/New-Dependencies/README.md

 # New-Dependencies
+Dear Reader,

-Master Thesis Lukas Engelhardt.
-Can we learn from the squatting movement when trying to build a more sustainable digital practice?
+This is my Master Thesis *New Dependencies*.
+In it I ask whether we can learn from the political squatting movement when trying to build a more sustainable digital practice.

+I would appreciate any form of feedback :-)